Opentrons/Protocols/protocols/macherey-nagel-nucleomag-virus/README.md

 Before beginning the protocol on the OT-2, the following preparation steps are needed.
 1. Perform the lysis according to the NucleoMag® Virus user manual.
 2. Fill the 12-Well Buffer Reservoir according to the table below.
-3. Resuspend the NucleoMag® B-Beads by vortexing and place them in Position A1 of the 2mL Tube Rack.
+3. Resuspend the NucleoMag® V-Beads by vortexing and place them in Position A1 of the 2mL Tube Rack.
 4. Load the instrument deck according to the displayed positions.
 5. Place the Square-well Block containing the lysates on the Magnetic Module and start the run.